Ekushey Padak

-The award consists of an 18 carat gold medal weighing 3 tolas and a certificate of honour.
+The award consists of an 18-carat gold medal weighing 3 tolas, a certificate of honour and a cash award.
 The medal was designed by the artist Nitun Kundu.
-The amount of the cash reward was originally ৳ 25,000, but it was subsequently increased to ৳ 100,000 in 2015.
-Next it was increased to tk 2,00,000 in 2017 and to tk 4,00,000 as of November 2019.
+The amount of the cash reward was originally ৳ 25,000, but it was increased to ৳ 100,000 in 2015, to ৳ 200,000 in 2017 and to ৳ 400,000 as of November 2019.

 Etymology

-The name Ekushey is important to Bengali nationalism, referring to 21 February 1952, commemorated as Language Movement Day and International Mother Language Day, when students campaigning for official status of the Bengali language within Pakistan were killed by police.
+The name Ekushey is important to Bengali nationalism, referring to 21 February 1952, commemorated as Language Movement Day and International Mother Language Day, when students campaigning for official status of the Bengali language within Pakistan were killed by law enforcement.

-Method of giving Ekushey Padak
+Method of giving

 In the case of Ekushey Padak, following methods are followed.